 This is not a complete list of side effects.
 If you experience any side effects or any unexpected effects while using cannabis for medical purposes, stop consuming cannabis immediately and contact a health care practitioner or the emergency department of your nearest hospital.

-Dried marijuana plant material, fresh marijuana and cannabis oil.
+Dried marijuana plant material, fresh marijuana plant material and products derived from fresh or dried marijuana.

 You can report any suspected adverse reactions associated with the use of this product to the Canada Vigilance Program by one of the following 3 ways: